 If you have agreed to transfer a share of your property to someone else, you will need a specialist conveyancer to ensure that your interests are fully protected during the transfer of equity.
 As well as transferring the equity you may also need a declaration of trust.
 We will advise you of all the points you need to consider.

-To speak to a specialists about property ownership call or email us today.
+To speak to a specialist about any aspect of property ownership, please call or email us today.

-Debbie, who is an Associate and Chartered Legal Executive, specialises in residential property.
+Debbie, who is a Partner, specialises in residential property.
 After joining Hart Brown in 1984 she quickly progressed through the ranks qualifying as a Legal Executive in 1996.
 She was admitted to the Fellowship in 1997.
 Debbie is well known in the Godalming area and receives high praise both from clients and agents who come back to her time and time again.

 Her most memorable case was the purchase of a property for clients who were looking for a quick turnaround.
 It was a mere 3 working days from instructions to exchange of contracts.